canonical/open-documentation-academy/getting-started/troubleshooting.md

 This section provides a possible way to troubleshoot a failed installation of Windows Subsystem for Linux (WSL).
 You can also refer to [Microsoft's official WSL documentation](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting) for more information on troubleshooting WSL.

-If the `wsl --install` command does not work for you, especially if it returns the message "This operation timed out", you can debug the issue by following these steps:
+If the `wsl --install` command returns the message "This operation timed out", you can debug the issue by following these steps:

 1. Using your search bar, search for "Turn Windows features on or off" and select it.
 It'll open a window with some options for you.
 In this window, you should select the following options:
     * Virtual Machine Platform